Abandoned & Little-Known Airfields:

 with one of Tustin's massive blimp hangars in the background.

 "MCAF Santa Ana" was depicted on the 1966 San Diego Sectional Chart (courtesy of Chris Kennedy)

 The remarks said, "Primarily a helicopter facility."

-A spring 1968 photo by Joseph Jacobs looking west at the Santa Ana hangar & control tower.
+A spring 1968 photo by Joseph Jacobs looking northeast at the Santa Ana hangar & control tower.

 The unique facilities at Santa Ana were very well suited to large-scale helicopter operations,

 as the blimp hangars were capable of providing indoor storage for huge numbers